 Graduates of the Veterinary Science Certificate Program (clinical track only) are eligible for certification through the Texas Veterinary Medical Association (TVMA) by examination.
 Requirements include:

-- Students completed a curriculum of 100 lessons and 50 activities – Veterinary Science: Preparatory Training for the Veterinary Assistant.
+- Participant completed 100 lessons and 50 activities in Veterinary Science: Preparatory Training for the Veterinary Assistant.

-C. Graduates are qualified to take TVMA’s certification exam for the title classification of Certified Veterinary Assistant (CVA).
+- VSCP graduates are eligible to take TVMA’s certification exam for the title classification of Certified Veterinary Assistant (CVA).

-D. State certification of graduates from VA programs is an examination process offered by a state certifying entity approved by the state veterinary licensing board to certify VAs for practice in CVA positions in a clinical career field.
-Presently, state certification is not offered for VAs in the laboratory and one health career fields.
+State certification of graduates from VA programs is an examination process offered by a state certifying entity approved by the state veterinary licensing board to certify VAs for practice in CVA positions in a clinical career field.
+Presently, state certification is only available to graduates of the clinical track.

-The VA certification by examination is offered by the Texas Veterinary Medical Association (TVMA), which is an approved state certifying entity in Texas.
-Other states may accept the TVMA certification of VAs.
+The CVA certification by examination is offered by the Texas Veterinary Medical Association (TVMA), the approved state certifying entity in Texas.
+Other states may accept the TVMA certification of CVAs.
 TVMA offers examinations for CVA Level I, Level II, and Level III.
-Eligibility for the Level I examination includes completion of a study course, documentation of 500 minimum clinical skill ours through employment or internship in veterinary clinics, and validation of clinical skills checklist.
+Eligibility for the Level I examination includes completion of a study course, documentation of 500 minimum clinical skill hours through employment or internship in veterinary clinics, and validation of clinical skills checklist.

-Upon completing the required study program and apprenticeship, application is made by the VA for TVMA certification by examination.
-The information for eligibility for CVA examination for the three levels may be obtained at http://tvma.org under the following weblinks:
+Upon completing the required study program and apprenticeship, application is made by the CVA for TVMA certification by examination.
+The information for eligibility for CVA examination for the three levels may be obtained at http://tvma.org under the following: